masoumezabihi/data_engineering_capstone_project/deploy_production_code/Readme.md

 - Optionally schedule it or run it manually.

 ## Output
-Transformed data is saved in your configured output/ path in Azure Blob Storage.
+Transformed data is saved in your configured output/ path in Azure Blob Storage.<br>
-Format: Parquet
+- Format: Parquet
-Tables: report, patient, drug, reaction
+- Tables: report, patient, drug, reaction